Will Smalley: Death

-Sadly, Will Smalley would never get another chance to prove himself on the ballfield.
+Will Smalley would never get another chance to prove himself on the ballfield.
 In late September, while living in Syracuse, Smalley took ill with stomach cancer; his uncle William brought Will to the older man's home in Bay City, Michigan.
 The young ballplayer declined rapidly and died on October 11, 1891, at the age of 20; his remains were buried in Oakland.

-Before the passing of Jay Dahl three-quarters of a century later, Smalley was the youngest at death of any player in Major League history.
+Before the death of Jay Dahl three-quarters of a century later, Smalley was the youngest at death of any player in Major League history.